-IT IS IMPORTANT TO BE ABLE TO WALK CORRECTLY, NOT JUST TO BE ABLE TO WALK.
+IT IS IMPORTANT TO BE ABLE TO WALK CORRECTLY.
+NOT JUST TO BE ABLE TO WALK.

-The main aspects of walking that people need to work on after a knee replacement are;
+The main aspects of walking that people need to work on after a hip replacement are;

-- 1 STRAIGHTEN YOUR KNEE AND LAND ON YOUR HEEL WHEN YOUR FOOT REACHES THE FLOOR - 2 PUSH OFF WITH YOUR TOES WHEN YOUR FOOT IS BEHIND YOU - BEND YOUR KNEE AS YOU SWING YOUR LEG THROUGH and hold onto the arm rests of the chair.
+- 1 STRAIGHTEN YOUR KNEE AND LAND ON YOUR HEEL WHEN YOUR FOOT REACHES THE FLOOR - 2 PUSH OFF WITH YOUR TOES WHEN YOUR FOOT IS BEHIND YOU - 3 BEND YOUR KNEE AS YOU SWING YOUR LEG THROUGH the chair.
 Lower your bottom down and slide the foot of your operated leg forward.
-This prevents a sudden bend of your knee.
-You should then bend your knee so that your feet are under the chair.